Pheoxy/linux_install/archlinux_install_i3.md

 `nomodeset`

 #### BIOS
-Boot from the Imaged USB in BIOS Mode and before it can auto boot quickly use the Press the `"E"` to edit the boot sequence to allow for NVIDIA boot or we will get a black screen and won't be able to continue.
+Boot from the Imaged USB in BIOS Mode and before it can auto boot quickly use the Press the `"TAB"` to edit the boot sequence to allow for NVIDIA boot or we will get a black screen and won't be able to continue.

 Press the `"END"` key to get to the end of the line so we can add something to the boot sequence.